-CHEM 3424L Org Chemistry Lab 2
+CHEM 3421 Organic Chemistry II Lab

 The laboratory experience to accompany CHEM 3424 applies the concepts and techniques of the organic chemistry laboratory, which include the synthesis, isolation, purification and characterization of representatives of the major classes of organic compounds as well as instrumental methods of analysis such as FTIR and gas chromatography.
-(3 hours, Spring) Co-requisite: CHEM 3424
+(3 hours, Spring) Co-requisite: CHEM 3423

-CHEM 3583 Introduction to Biochemistry
+CHEM 3584 Introduction to Biochemistry

 A survey of the chemistry of living systems.
 This course will cover such topics as the nomenclature, structures, properties, and functions of the major classes of biomolecules - polypeptides, carbohydrates, lipids, and nucleic acids - some of their major metabolic pathways, including protein synthesis, glycolysis/gluconeogenesis, fatty acid oxidation, respiration, and enzyme purification methods, regulation, and kinetics.
-(Lecture: 3 hours.)
-(Spring Odd)
+(Lecture: 3 hours, Lab: 3 hours, Spring Odd)

-Pre-requisite: BIOL 1524 and (CHEM 3314 or CHEM3313)
+Pre-requisite: BIOL 1524 and (CHEM 3314 or CHEM 3313)